Silver DofE

 (based on two teams of seven candidates; surcharge applicable for smaller groups.)

 Please note the above cost is indicative.
-All our expedition programmes are bespoke; we will adapt the content and delivery (subject to the 20 Conditions and the Common Training Framework) to the needs of your group.
+All our expedition programmes are bespoke; we will adapt the content and delivery (subject to the Expedition Requirements and the Common Training Framework) to the needs of your group.

 The DofE Common Training Framework can be downloaded here.